gilbox/react-derive/README.md

       }
     }

+Note that

-Note that the first and only argument to a *deriver* function is always `newProps`.
+- The first argument to a *deriver* function is `newProps`.
+- The second argument is the previously derived props object (in this case it would look something like `{a:5,b:3,sum:8}`)
+- The value of `this` allows you to reference the result of other derivers like `this.sum()`.

 But wait, every time the component renders, `sum` will recalculate even if `a` and `b` didn't change.
 To optimize, we can memoize the calculation with `@track`